 rescue services Rutland

-Firstly, MSA rescue marshals do the 'job' VOLUNTARILY.
+Firstly, Motorsport UK rescue marshals do the 'job' VOLUNTARILY.
 You must be a minimum of 18 years (25 years to drive units due to insurance requirements) and be prepared to attend an RSR organised Rescue Introductory Day (RID) to see how everybody gets on with each other.
 Here you will play with the rescue unit equipment to get a better idea of what it’s all about.
 If everyone’s happy, apply for acceptance to train.

 In your first year you will be required to attend one approved Marshal Training Day (Speed, Race or Rally) including fire training and radio procedure training (Rescue Services can organise these).
 The Rescue Services team will also organise certificated First Aid plus pre-hospital medical gas (oxygen, oximetry and analgesia) and AED training.